JoJo Fletcher, Jordan Rodgers Celebrate One-Year Anniversary, ‘The Bachelorette’ Couple Talks Wedding Plans

 Not to be outdone, JoJo shared a video montage of the couple’s sweetest moments on Instagram, with the caption, “One year with you @jrodgers11.
 I love this crazy, beautiful, ridiculous life we have together ;).”
 Brett Eldredge’s “Drunk On Your Love” played alongside the sweet clip.

 As fans may recall, JoJo Fletcher and Jordan Rodgers got engaged during The Bachelorette Season 12 finale.
-After the engagement, Rodgers moved in to Fletcher’s hometown in Dallas.
+After the engagement, Rodgers moved into Fletcher’s hometown in Dallas.

 In a recent interview with E!
 News, JoJo Fletcher gushed about her relationship with Jordan Rodgers.
 The 26-year-old reality star said that they were lucky to experience such a smooth sailing relationship after the engagement.